Rail transport in Brazil

 Rail transport in Brazil began in the 19th century and there were many different railway companies.
-The railways were nationalised under RFFSA (Rede Ferroviária Federal, Sociedade Anônima) in 1957.
-Between 1999 and 2007, RFFSA was broken up and services are now operated by a variety of private and public operators, including América Latina Logística, Companhia Paulista de Trens Metropolitanos and SuperVia.
+The railways were nationalized under RFFSA (Rede Ferroviária Federal, Sociedade Anônima) in 1957.
+Between 1999 and 2007, RFFSA was broken up and services are now operated by a variety of private and public operators, including Rumo Logística, Companhia Paulista de Trens Metropolitanos and SuperVia.

 Most railways in Brazil are for freight transportation or urban passenger transportation.
-Only two inter-city passenger railways survive: the Carajás Railway (connecting Pará and Maranhão) and the Vitória to Minas Railway (connecting Espírito Santo and Minas Gerais).
+Only two inter-city passenger railways survive: the Carajás Railway (connecting Pará and Maranhão) and the Vitória-Minas Railway (connecting Espírito Santo and Minas Gerais), both operated by Vale S.A.

 Track gauge

 The rail system in Brazil operates on three rail gauges: